TechnicalPursuit/TIBET/doc/markdown/tibet-package.1.md

 --phase      boot phase subset to process <all | one | two | app | lib>.

 --images     include all image assets.
+--templates  include all template assets.
+--resources  include all style, template, and resource assets.
 --scripts    include all JavaScript source-containing assets.
 --styles     include all CSS containing assets.